pappasam/serdelicacy/README.md

 LIBRARIES_LOADED = serdelicacy.load(LIBRARIES, List[Library])
 ```

-Running this script should give you a clear error message containing a description of the error you received, along with each intermediate object in the recursive chain to help you debug further.
+Running this script should give you a clear error message containing a description of the first error encountered, along with each intermediate object in its recursive chain to help you debug further.
 This structure makes it incredibly easy to see not only what your error is, but where it occurred in both the data `serdelicacy.load` receives but also in the types `serdelicacy.load` uses to attempt to deserialize the received data.

 In serde, when working with resources external to your system, errors are inevitable.
 These error messages should hopefully make debugging your errors less annoying.